Information about Waivers.

 Working with your advisor is the first step after your admission is complete.
 Your advisor needs your input to draft your plan of study for your long-term course planning, and if seeking a degree, your preference in taking courses each semester.
 Contact your advisor first!!
 From this plan of study comes the next step toward your waiver.

 A plan of study signed by the ESU Licensure Officer is required to be on file in the district or coop office.
 You must be enrolled during the semester your school administration will apply for the waiver.
 You may be required to verify your current enrollment for the fall or spring semester when your employer applies for the waiver with KSDE.
 Once a plan of study is initially sent to your hiring employer (address and/or fax number provided by you), no updated plan is sent by the ESU Licensure Officer.
 If you change employment to a new district or coop, you will need a new signed plan of study provided to them by the ESU Licensure Officer.
-Please contact Shannon Hall at 620-341-5412 or email@example.com.
+ESU students requesting a waiver: please provide the name of your school administrator who handles the waivers for your district/coop, the mailing address for this person, and the fax number to your advisor!
+Your advisor will pass this information on to ESU's Licensure Officer along with your plan of study.
+If you have questions concerning the waiver process, please contact Andra Baldwin at 620-341-5412 or email@example.com.

 When you are eligible for a provisional license, you no longer qualify for the waiver.
-If you have questions about whether you qualify for a provisional license, please go to Applying for a Provisional License.
+If you have questions about whether you qualify for a provisional license, please go to Provisional Licensing.
+This should be done as soon as you are qualified to apply for a provisional license!